 grand palaces that line the shores of India’s Lake Pichola.

-Soar from the medieval city of Bhaktapur high in the Himalaya to lush Laotian jungles on the banks of the Mekong and the neon-lit streets of Ho Chi Minh City.
+Join a team of National Geographic experts on a journey from the Himalayan city of Bhaktapur to lush Laotian jungles, the neon-lit streets of Ho Chi Minh City, and beyond.

 Wander the opulent palaces and manicured gardens of Udaipur, and then watch these marble monuments shimmer at sunset while cruising Lake Pichola aboard a royal barge.